Seteeri/Particle/README.md

 ---

-Particle is a PicoLisp presentation tree UI.
+Particle is a PicoLisp userland.

 Particle is the realization of my vision of the human computer interaction model.
 I want to take the extensibility, dynamicness, and cohesion of past Lisp Machines, Smalltalk-like enivronments, and others, and evolve the text interface to empower as many users as possible to take advantage of the increasing integration of the digital world, the ever-growing computing power, and ubiquitousness of the internet.